jmberg/bup/Documentation/bup-encrypted.7.md

   (inherited from git) and in addition zstd is supported.
 If zstd is selected, the core.compression/pack.compression options are allowed to take values allowed by zstd (1 - 22).
+  Also, none can be used to not compress the data at all, this may be of use for benchmarking or to be faster at the expense of using more space for the data.
+Note that metadata etc. will always be compressed, this setting isn't really recommended in any scenario.

 # BUGS